tsedio/tsed/docs/docs/hooks.md

 phase (lifecycle).
 These lifecycle hooks provide visibility into these key life moments and the ability to act when they occur.

-This schemes resume the order of hooks regarding to ServerLoader and Providers:
+This schema resume the order of hooks regard to Server and Providers:

 <figure><img src="./../assets/hooks-in-sequence.png" style="max-height: 500px; padding: 20px"></figure>